FEUP-MEIC-DS-2023-1MEIC08/VAXPRED/docs/reviews/team1_review.md

 Version demonstrated: None

-Feedback by the costumer: None (no product was developed)
+Feedback by the customer: None (no product was developed)

 ## Sprint 1